Skip to Main Content

 Use the High Demand tag to request items be moved into High Demand

 Depending on the format and purchase options available, the Library will aim to provide 1 print and 1 electronic copy.
-If the unit has more than 25 students, an additional copy will be purchased per 25 students up to 4 copies.
+Additional copies will be purchased based on unit enrolment numbers.
 The Library aims to provide online access but not all books are available as ebooks for libraries to purchase as an institution.

 Recommended reading